Paterno (film): Reception

-Ben Travers of IndieWire gave the film a grade of "A−" and praised Pacino's performance, saying, "Pacino's Paterno is at once wracked with guilt and oblivious to any misdeeds.
+Ben Travers of IndieWire gave the film a grade of "A−" (on a scale of A+ to F) and praised Pacino's performance, saying, "Pacino's Paterno is at once wracked with guilt and oblivious to any misdeeds.
 He's a figure of sympathy and disgust.
 Pacino constructs the man along with the movie, both timing his subtle tips to critical scenes... and adeptly downshifting as his stature dips from a myth to a man."

-IGN gave the film a 6.7, or, "Okay" rating, saying that the film "doesn't answer the lingering questions about the once beloved college football coach, provide any insight into the scandal, or offer a means of evoking empathy for those affected."
+IGN gave the film a 6.7, or "Okay", rating, saying that the film "doesn't answer the lingering questions about the once beloved college football coach, provide any insight into the scandal, or offer a means of evoking empathy for those affected".

-The film drew criticism from 300 of Paterno's former players, who signed a letter in protest to the film's portrayal of the former Penn State coach.
-However, around the film's release, The Patriot-News, in its online edition at PennLive, evaluated the film's accuracy and found it accurate, though noted it used artistic license in its presentation of the known facts ("...the deep dive into the conscience of Joe Paterno is something that appears to have been pure dramatic license").
-This was also backed up by David Newhouse, who reviewed the film's script during production and had no changes to suggest though he added it utilized "Hollywood storytelling".
+The film drew criticism from 300 of Paterno's former players, who signed a letter in protest of the film's portrayal of the former Penn State coach.
+However, near the time of the film's release, The Patriot-News, in its online edition at PennLive, evaluated the film's accuracy and found it to be accurate, although noted that it used artistic license in its presentation of the known facts ("...the deep dive into the conscience of Joe Paterno is something that appears to have been pure dramatic license").
+This was also backed up by David Newhouse, who reviewed the film's script during production and had no changes to suggest, although he added that it utilized "Hollywood storytelling".

 The British newspaper The Guardian described the film's retelling of the Sandusky scandal as "messy".